delapuente/js-for-gamedev/en/02-javascript/0202-modelo-de-datos/index.md

 enemy.moveLeft --------------------------------------------|
 ```

-As was the case for the example in the previous section, it's necessary to
-create the chain from the rear to the front.
-The link between instances and
-constructors is provided by JavaScript upon using `new`, but the link between
-the `prototype` property from `Enemy` and from `Ship` **has to be manually
+As was the case for the example in the previous section, it is necessary to create the chain from the rear to the front.
+The link between instances and constructors is provided by JavaScript upon using `new`, but the link between the `prototype` property from `Enemy` and from `Ship` **has to be manually set.**
-set.**

 Try the following: